-The Custom Power Curve dialog box is versatile tool that you can use to quickly enter horsepower or torque values to define an engine power curve (make sure the values you enter are corrected to STP; standard temperature and pressure).
-Instead, if you only have Peak Torque and Peak Horsepower values, you can enter these in the Peak Power/Torque fields and the DragSim5 will automatically calculate the entire power curve.
+The Custom Power Curve dialog box is versatile tool that you can use to quickly enter horsepower or torque values to define an engine power curve.
+Instead, if you only have Peak Torque and Peak Horsepower values, you can enter these in the Peak Power/Torque fields and the DragSim will automatically calculate the entire power curve.

-power curve (the engine power curve dialog box can also be opened with the HP Curve button, discussed below).
-Finally, you can select Import DynoSim Engine File, which allows you to load and test any engine modeled in the DynoSim5 Engine Simulation.
+(the engine power curve dialog box can also be opened with the HP Curve button, discussed below).
+Finally, you can select Import DynoSim Engine File, which allows you to load and test any engine modeled in the DynoSim Advanced Engine Simulation.